vdesars/vdesars.github.io/index.md

   <h2>From Monday 10 to Wednesday 19 March 2025</h2>
   <p>The official website is currently down and will be back online shortly.</p>
   <p>We will keep you updated on its reopening and provide the corresponding URL.</p>
-  <p>In the meantime, you can register by emailing the organizing committee directly.</p>
+  <p>In the meantime, you can register by sending an e-mail directly to the organizers.</p>
   <a href="assets/program_2025_F.pdf" class="download-link">Program of the school</a>
   <p><b>Organizers : <a href="mailto:valentina.emiliani@inserm.fr">Valentina Emiliani</a> and <a href="mailto:Eirini.papagiakoumou@inserm.fr">Eirini Papagiakoumou</a></b><br>  </p>
 </div>